 Doctor of Philosophy – Western Sydney University, Australia

 Diploma in Digital Content Production: Radio – Australian Film, Television and Radio School (AFTRS), Australia

 Bachelor of Community Welfare (Honours), major in International Development – Western Sydney University, Australia

 Certificate IV Training and Assessment – Australian College of Training & Employment, Australia

-Please email Dallas if you would like to discuss Honours, Masters, PhD or Post-Doctoral research supervision on the topics listed above or as a part of the Global Real Estate Project.
+Please email me if you would like to discuss Honours, Masters, PhD or Postdoctoral research supervision on the topics listed above.